KirbyPaint/refactory/README.md

 ## Controls

-Move the character with the arrow keys or WASD.
+Move the character with the arrow keys or WASD to activate player control.
 Click a button in the lower-left corner to switch to that tool, or choose either the Miner or Smelter buttons to togle machine placement.
 Use the number 0 key to cycle between the "Hand", "Pick", or "Axe" tools.

 The player can mine or place blocks up to 7 blocks away.
 When placing a Miner tool, place the Miner on a node (coal, iron, copper, gold, or tree) and the miner will begin mining that node.
 Once it is finished mining, the lightbulb will turn off, and you may remove the Miner by clicking on it with the Hand tool.